bcbeidel/programmers-book-club/GLOSSARY.md

 # Constraint
 A restriction that helps avoid errors.

+# Conceptual Affinity
+The degree to which to ideas are related.
+Ideas that are closely related have greater conceptual affinity, those that are loosely related have less conceptual affinity.

 # Conceptual Model
 An explanation, usually highly simplified, of how something works.